Mentally disabled people

 To qualify for a reduction, the person must be over 18 and entitled to any of the following benefits:

 - Constant attendance allowance

-- Income support which includes a disability premium
+- Employment and support allowance which includes a component element

-- Universal Credit including a work capability element
+- Universal credit which includes a limited capability element

 - Un-employability supplement under the War Pensions Scheme